PipelineDeals/engineering_docs/interview-process.md

 * [D] What cloud providers do you have experience with?
 (AWS, heroku, etc)
 * [D] Have you run production apps in those cloud environments?
 * [D] Do you have experience with configuration management like chef, puppet, ansible?

+# Take-home assignment

+* Implement a list view using our API?
+* Implement a cool graph for visualizing the $ value of deals in your pipeline.
+* Implement a nice person directory.

 ## Resources: